Priya200227/llm-learning-journey/04-RAG/4_Output_Parser/README.md

 - How JSON and Pydantic parsers improve reliability.
 - Why structured parsing is important when integrating LLMs into applications.
 - How Output Parsers reduce manual text processing.

----

-## Next Step

-The next step is combining Prompt Templates, Output Parsers, and Retrieval-Augmented Generation (RAG) to build reliable AI applications with structured and validated responses.